ishan-tandon04/Github-Practice/README.md

 4. Unless you force pull, it will not overwrite the commit
 5. Merge
 6. No, it is still behind the remote master
+7. Yes it was delted, now only contains the main branch
+8.